Double Wall vs Single Wall Tents: Benefits and Drawbacks

 X-Mid Pro 2DCFTrekking Poles21TBA

-Unlike single-wall tents, a double-wall tent features two individual walls between you and the outside.
-The first will be the rainfly, a solid waterproof fabric meant to stop rain and moisture from getting inside the living area.
+Unlike single-wall tents, a double-wall tent features two walls between you and the outside.
+The first will be the rainfly, a solid waterproof fabric to stop rain and moisture from entering the living area.

-The second is the inner fabric and bug netting as a full enclosure around the living space, and this can allow you many tents on a nice night to pitch your tent without the rainfly to have bug protection and a view of the sky.
+The second is the inner fabric and bug netting as a complete enclosure around the living space, and this can allow you many tents on a nice night to pitch without the rainfly to have bug protection and a view of the sky.

-These two layers have an air gap between them to ensure good airflow and allow any internal condensation will catch on the outer layer and flow down to the ground without dropping inside on the interior.
+These two layers have an air gap to ensure good airflow and allow any internal condensation to catch on the outer layer and flow down to the ground without dropping inside on the interior.

 Dan Durston X-Mid is a perfect long distance thru-hiking tent

-As with the single-wall tents mentioned up above, there are a lot of benefits to choosing to carry a double-walled tent for a thru-hike depending on what you will encounter and where your comfort lies.
+As with the single-wall tents mentioned above, there are a lot of benefits to choosing to carry a double-walled tent for a thru-hike, depending on what you will encounter and where your comfort lies.

 Freestanding / Semi Freestanding

-Many double-wall tents feature the ability to be freestanding or at a minimum semi-freestanding where they can be set up and then re-adjusted to fit the space and environment without being taken apart again beforehand.
+Many double-wall tents can be freestanding or, at a minimum, semi-freestanding, where they can be set up and then re-adjusted to fit the space and environment without being taken apart again beforehand.

 Ease of Setup